ElegantEngineeringTech/laravel-seo/README.md

 #### From a Controller

-Most of the time, your will want to define you seo tags from a controller
+Most of the time, your will want to define you seo tags from a controller.
+Calling the `seo()` helper will return the current `SeoManager` instance.
+This instance is available anywhere in your app through the service container.

 ```php
 namespace App\Http\Controllers;